 As we are a global company with businesses in many countries, local policies provide additional guidance and detail on these issues.
 However, local policies may only inform WBA if their standards are equal to or stricter than those of WBA.

 Regarding potential violations or concerns within our supply chains or our own workforce, our Code of Conduct and Business Ethics provides confidential reporting helplines managed by external service providers that can be used to report any concerns.
 These contact points are available 24 hours a day, seven days a week and in a number of languages.
-Any reports are thoroughly investigated.
+All reports are internally reviewed by WBA and investigated in accordance with the company’s Ethical Trading Standards and Internal Investigations policies.

 Supply Chain Due Diligence

-As described above, WBA’s permanent working group on modern slavery considers more fully our company’s risk of exposure to these practices and risk mitigation activities.
-Following a 2018 review of potential exposure to modern slavery, the group developed a continuing action plan targeting the highest risk operations through a phased approach.
+As described above, WBA’s permanent working group on modern slavery considers more fully our company’s risk of exposure to these practices and risk mitigation activities and oversees an ongoing action plan targeting the highest risk operations through a phased approach.

 WBA works with multiple service providers to facilitate risk and compliance due diligence reviews of business partners globally.
 These reviews may include active monitoring for adverse media regarding modern slavery and other issues.

 Goods not for Resale (GNFR) refers to products or services to support business operations.
-Our Retail Pharmacy USA division and the UK businesses in our Retail Pharmacy International division partner with an external provider to review our assessment of ethical standards compliance within our GNFR supply chain.
+Our businesses in the United States, the United Kingdom and Internationally partner with an external provider to review our assessment of ethical standards compliance within our GNFR supply chain.
 This assessment focuses on new and existing GNFR suppliers.
 New suppliers are assessed prior to onboarding and then actively monitored for a minimum of one year.
-For existing suppliers, the top 300 suppliers in Retail Pharmacy USA and top 100 in the UK businesses of our Retail Pharmacy International division, which represent the bulk of annual GNFR spend, will be monitored on an ongoing basis.
-We are working to expand and conduct a broader review of the businesses in our Retail Pharmacy International division outside of the UK and the Republic of Ireland and of our Pharmaceutical Wholesale division in the future.
+For existing suppliers, the top 300 suppliers in the USA and top 100 in the UK, which represent the bulk of annual GNFR spend are monitored on an ongoing basis.
+We are working to expand and conduct a broader review of the businesses in our International division outside of the UK and the Republic of Ireland in the future.

 Our commitment to eliminating modern slavery starts with focusing intensely on our owned brands supply chain where we believe we can have the greatest impact.
 This includes maintaining and continually assessing and enhancing our well-established program of supplier assessment, which is delivered through our own ethical trading auditors or a small number of pre-approved third-party assessment bodies.
 Our ethical trading experts across the globe meet on a regular basis to ensure the program remains effective and drives best practices throughout our supply chain.